NRI Income Tax & Compliance

 Tax Surcharge And Marginal Relief

-A surcharge is an extra charge payable by individuals or entities with higher income on their income tax.
-Additionally, marginal relief is a provision that helps individuals reduce their significant tax burden.
+A surcharge is an extra charge imposed on individuals or entities with higher incomes on their income tax.
+Additionally, marginal relief helps individuals reduce their significant tax burden.
 Generally, this situation is faced by high-income taxpayers in India, whether Indian or non-Indian residents (NRIs).

 Want to know more about income tax surcharge and marginal relief, and who they apply to?
 Read the blog that explains these income tax terms in detail, along with examples.

-As mentioned above, a surcharge is an additional amount that individuals or entities with higher income have to pay on their income tax.
-Based on the income tax brackets, a surcharge is a percentage of the payable income tax imposed on individuals or entities with higher income.
+As mentioned above, a surcharge is an additional amount that individuals or entities with higher incomes must pay on their income tax.
+Based on the income tax brackets, a surcharge is a percentage of the income tax payable imposed on individuals or entities with higher incomes.

-In 2025, for individuals whose income is more than INR 50,00,000 in a financial year, depending on their increased income, 10% to 25% surcharge will be applicable.
+In 2025, for individuals whose income exceeds INR 50,00,000 in a financial year, a surcharge of 10% to 25% will be applicable, depending on their increased income.
 The surcharge aims to increase the tax liability of the wealthier section.
-After the income tax, the surcharge is calculated and increases the total tax payable by the individual.
+After the income tax, the surcharge is calculated and increases the individual's total tax payable.

 This was all about the income tax surcharge.
-Moving ahead, let's know under the new and old tax regimes the surcharge rate on individuals.
+Moving ahead, let's look at the surcharge rate under the new and old tax regimes for individuals.

 Here are the income tax surcharge rates on individuals under the old and new tax regimes: